drifted-in/genopro-webapp-exporter/README.md

    `var attributionBody = "<span xmlns:cc='http://creativecommons.org/ns#'><a rel='cc:attributionURL' property='cc:attributionName' href='https://github.com/jan-tosovsky-cz/rodokmen-tosovskych'>Rodokmen Tošovských</a> by Jan Tošovský is licensed under a <a rel='license' href='http://creativecommons.org/licenses/by-nc-sa/4.0/'>CC-BY-SA</a> license</span>";`

 3. Alter analytics:

    If you are interested how many users visited your app, you can put your analytics code into `analytics.js` file.

-4. Test the web application locally.
+## Export

+1. Open console (on Windows `cmd.exe`).

+2. Generate static app which can be tested directly on your local computer:

+   Type `java -jar C:\genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree" -mode:static` and press enter.

+3. Once everything looks good, generate dynamic pages:

+   Type `java -jar genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree" -relativeAppUrl:/family-tree` and press enter.

+   The last parameter represents the URL fragment relative to the server origin and must match the target app location.
+   If your app URL is e.g. https://www.server.com/doe/family-tree/index.html, the `relativeAppUrl` is `/doe/family-tree`.

-5. Copy the web application to the server.
+4. Copy the web application to the server.